Future of undersea electricity cable linking Greece, Cyprus and Israel will be decided next month | eKathimerini.com

 Future of undersea electricity cable linking Greece, Cyprus and Israel will be decided next month

-The future of an electricity cable linking the power grids of Greece, Cyprus and Israel will be cleared up next month when a ruling is expected on whether Cypriot consumers would pick up the tab for the cable’s four-year construction costs, Cyprus’ energy minister said Thursday.
+The future of an electricity cable linking the power grids of Greece, Cyprus and Israel will be cleared up next month when a ruling is expected on whether Cypriot consumers would pick up the tab for the cable’s four-year construction costs, Cyprus’ Energy minister said on Thursday.

-Minister George Pananastasiou said Thursday the regulator will render its definitive ruling on August 12.
+Minister George Papanastasiou said on Thursday the regulator will render its definitive ruling on August 12.

-According to Pananastasiou, IPTO’s calculations which it has submitted to CERA to reconsider its decision show that the additional burden for Cypriot consumers over the four-year construction period would be minimal, at 0.6 of one euro cent per kilowatt hour of energy consumption.
+According to Papanastasiou, ADMIE’s calculations which it has submitted to CERA to reconsider its decision show that the additional burden for Cypriot consumers over the four-year construction period would be minimal, at 0.6 of one euro cent per kilowatt hour of energy consumption.

 The Cypriot government is also expected to decide in September whether to pour 100 million euros into the project after evaluating a viability assessment.